-- Identify a Project Manager (PM) from each agency with sufficient authority to enable efficient and effective decision-making. - Identify an Executive Sponsor with final decision-making authority for the agency. - Fulfill tasks defined in the PMP, further described below. - Perform timely review of materials. - Report on status and progress. - Identify issues as early in the process as possible. - Openly share information.
+- Identify a Project Manager (PM) from each Party with sufficient authority to enable efficient and effective decision-making.

+- Identify an Executive Sponsor with final decision-making authority for the agency.

+- Fulfill tasks, further described below.

+- Perform timely review of materials.

+- Report on status and progress.

+- Identify issues as early in the process as possible.

+- Openly share information.